xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Configure Reader plug-in/Configure OTSReader-Internal.md

 Finally, write the value into the configuration: \{"type":"binary","value" : "aGVsbG8="\}.

 |No|Read data from the beginning of the table|
-|range: \{"end "\}|The end range that is exported, and the input of this value can fill in an empty array or PK prefix, you can also fill in the complete PK.
+|range: \{"end "\}|The end range that is exported, and the value can be an empty array, a PK prefix, or a complete PK.
 When reading data in positive order, the default population PK suffix is INF\_MAX, and the reverse order is INF\_MIN.If your table has two PKs in the type of string and int, the data of the table can be entered in the following three methods:

 -   \[\] Indicates that it is read from the beginning of the table.
 -   \[\{“type”:”string”, “value”:”a”\}\] means from \[\{“type”:”string”, “value”:”a”\},\{“type”:”INF\_MIN”\}\].